 Annual Incentive Plan.
 In response to shareholder feedback resulting from our extensive outreach program in the fall of 2016, and after consultation with Korn Ferry, in February 2017, the Board adopted the Annual Incentive Plan to replace the prior annual bonus plan that was utilized by the Compensation Committee and the Board through year-end 2016.
 The purpose of the Annual Incentive Plan is to create a mutuality of interest between management and the Company's shareholders through an annual cash incentive structure designed to incentivize and reward specific actions and outcomes that will contribute to and accelerate execution of the Company's long-term strategic business plan and thereby increase long-term shareholder value.
 The Annual Incentive Plan provides for the utilization of pre-established metrics and measurable, objective goals for at least 80% of the target annual cash incentive amount for each NEO.
-During the first 90 days of each fiscal year, the Compensation Committee, with the assistance of Korn Ferry, establishes objective performance metrics that will be used to evaluate the NEOs' performance during the coming year, and the relative weighting among the various metrics.
+During the first 90 days of each fiscal year, the Compensation Committee, with the assistance of Korn Ferry, establishes objective performance metrics that will be used to evaluate the NEOs' performance during the commit year, and the relative weighting among the various metrics.
 In addition, during such 90-day period, the Compensation Committee will establish, for each metric, a "threshold," "target" and "maximum" Goal.
-The "threshold" Goal means the minimum level of achievement pertaining to that particular metric required for an award to be earned under the Annual Incentive Plan; the "target" Goal means the level of achievement pertaining to the metric required for the maximum award.
-Linear interpolation will be used to determine amounts earned and paid based on achievement levels between the "threshold" and "target" Goals and between the "target" and "maximum" Goals.
+The "threshold" Goal means the minimum level of achievement pertaining to that particular metric required for the target award to be earned under the Annual Incentive Plan; the "target" Goal means the level of achievement pertaining to the metric required for the maximum award.
+Linear interpolation will be used to determine amounts earned and paid based on achievement levels between the "threshold" and "target" Goals and based on achievement levels between the "threshold" and "target" Goals and based on achievement levels between the "threshold" and "target" Goals and based on achievement levels between the "target" and "maximum" Goals.